 Freelance policies and rights

 When hiring freelancers or using work created by freelancers, you are often commissioning the right to use that work, you are not buying ownership of the work.
-Consider the following policies used by the editorial team of On Wisconsin, the alumni magazine.
-Campus departments and units may want to adapt these policies for their publication projects that use freelancers.
+For freelance work that you anticipate using one time only, consider the following policies used by the editorial team of On Wisconsin, the alumni magazine.

 - Any editorial content for On Wisconsin — including writing, photography, or illustration — that is developed outside the work–for–hire arrangements with the magazine’s staff must be done under conditions agreed upon at the time of assignment and subsequently stated in writing prior to publication.

 - In most cases, On Wisconsin purchases “first serial rights” or “first North American serial rights”—also known as “first rights” or “first editorial rights,” which are defined as the right to publish the material for the first time in On Wisconsin and its subsequent online companion publications.
 All other subsequent rights remain with the writer, photographer, or illustrator.

 - On occasion, On Wisconsin may purchase “second serial (reprint) rights,” allowing the publication of material that has already appeared in another magazine or newspaper.